fast-ide/fast-ide/README.md

 ```
 K           run a program to lookup the keyword under the cursor
-<Leader>k   display the manpage for the keyword under the cursor horizontally
+<Leader>kk   display the manpage for the keyword under the cursor horizontally
-<Leader>v   display the manpage for the keyword under the cursor vertically
+<Leader>kv   display the manpage for the keyword under the cursor vertically
 ```

 ###### highlight

 ```
-<Leader>l   highlight a word under the cursor (see: https://github.com/t9md/vim-quickhl)
+<Leader>hh   highlight a word under the cursor (see: https://github.com/t9md/vim-quickhl)
-<Leader>ll  toggle show special symbols
+<Leader>hl  toggle show special symbols
-<Leader>ls  toggle search highlight
+<Leader>hs  toggle search highlight
 ```

 ###### edit